jmanthony3/Archimedes/docs/class/engr-725-001-continuum-mechanics.md

     !!! tip
         $\underset{\sim}{A}:\underset{\sim}{B} = 0$ if $\underset{\sim}{A}$ is symmetric and $\underset{\sim}{B}$ is anti-symmetric.
-        !!! question What if the first is anti-symmetric and the second is symmetric? <cite> Maria Yes because scalar product is commutative.
+        !!! question What if the first is anti-symmetric and the second is symmetric? <cite>#Maria-Lee Yes because scalar product is commutative.